-a) all new player registrations (including loans) in the 12-month period up to 31 December 2020, irrespective of whether there is an amount outstanding to be paid at 31 December 2020.
+a) all new player registrations (including loans) in the 12-month period up to 31 December 2021, irrespective of whether there is an amount outstanding to be paid at 31 December 2021.

-- b) all transfers for which an amount is outstanding to be paid as at 31 December 2020, irrespective of whether they were undertaken in the 12-month period up to 31 December 2020 or before; and - all transfers subject to a claim pending before the competent authority under national law or proceedings pending before a national or international football authority or relevant arbitration tribunal.
+- all transfers for which an amount is outstanding to be paid as at 31 December 2021, irrespective of whether they were undertaken in the 12-month period up to 31 December 2021 or before; and - c) all transfers subject to a claim pending before the competent authority under national law or proceedings pending before a national or international football authority or relevant arbitration tribunal.